Interviewer: What’s your full name?

-And so have you requested Rinpoche for teachings yet?
+Have you requested Rinpoche for teachings yet?

-I’ve requested him some.
+I’ve requested some.
 Yes.

 Have you got a list?
 Are you waiting for…

-Rinpoche teaches you in many ways then?
+Rinpoche teaches you in many ways, then?

 But when you interact with Rinpoche, do you sense and pick up Rinpoche’s advice just in the way you interact?
 Do you feel Rinpoche’s actually giving you advice in a very subtle way?
 Or do you take what he says to you – in how he interacts with you – do you take that as the advice of your teacher?

-If I’m close to Rinpoche, the only reason is because I’ve asked him for teachings and then I’ve done what he’s told me to do.
+If I’m close to Rinpoche, the only reason is because I’ve asked him for teachings, and then I’ve done what he’s told me to do.
 Anyone can do that.
 That’s nothing special.
 There’s nothing special in that at all.
 Anybody can do that.
 If you want to do something, just go to a teacher and ask them what you want to do.
 If you follow their advice – which is usually common sense – then you form a relationship with the teacher.
 If you go to His Holiness’s teachings, you can’t go wrong.
 His Holiness teaches in the West so much.
 I mean, anybody can form a relationship with His Holiness.
 Well, you can’t go wrong there, can you?

 No, you can’t.